cregox/cregox.github.io/newpage/index.md

 yes, you can help to build cregox and learn some coding in the process!

+there are basically 3 options:

 - give [feedback or suggest something](/feedback) (even a new page, and give us [work](/pay)) by [**contacting us**](/contact). beware that it might take more time to become alive.

 - do some work yourself (along with lots of learning): use [**GitHub and make a Pull Request**](https://help.github.com/articles/creating-new-files/).

-- create a new file:
+- creating a new file (start in the line below)!

 <details>
 <summary markdown="span">learn markdown (optional)</summary>